Treatment of uterine cancer in Germany

 Uterine cancer – Diagnostics

-- Ultrasound is the best way of screening (mass) diagnostics method.
+- Ultrasound examination is the best way of screening (mass) detection of the uterus tumor.
 Method is non-invasive and that’s the main advantage.

 - Aspiration biopsy of the endometrium.
-With the help of the Brown syringe the tissues of the inner layer of the uterus for subsequent cytological examination is taken.
-In common forms of the disease cancer can be detected with a 90% chance probability.
-During the initial stages of the disease aspiration biopsy can detect abnormal cells with a only a 30% chance.
-But it can be done several times in a health centre, which increases the probability of a correct diagnosis.
+With the help of the Brown syringe tissues of the inner layer of the uterus are taken for the subsequent cytological examination.
+In common forms of the disease, cancer can be detected with a 90% probability.
+During the initial stages of the disease aspiration biopsy can detect abnormal cells with only a 30% probability.
+But it can be performed several times in a health centre, which increases chance of a correct diagnosis.

-- Cervical Hysteroscopy takes a leading spot in uterine cancer diagnostics with the help of instrumental examination.
+- Cervical hysteroscopy takes a leading place in uterine cancer diagnostics with the help of instrumental examination.
 Endoscopic diagnostics presupposes the instrument insertion into the uterine cavity.
-This procedure allows to not only evaluate the state of endometrium, but also to do the targeted biopsy.
+This procedure allows to not only to assess the endometrium condition, but also to perform the targeted biopsy.

 - Histological examination.
-It confirms the diagnosis.
-Efficiency of this diagnostics method at the initial stage is 78%, for the common form of cancer of the uterus it is 100%.
+It allows to confirm the diagnosis.
+Efficiency of this diagnostics method at the initial stage is 78%.
+In the case of a common form of the uterus cancer it is 100%.

 - MRI.
-Magnetic resonance imaging is used to detect the metastatic pelvic lymph nodes.
+Magnetic resonance imaging is used to detect the metastatic affection of pelvic lymph nodes.

 The basis of the treatment is the surgery.
 Its volume is defined by the doctor on the basis of the examination results.
-The goals of treatment are the removal of the tumour, prevention of the metastases, and removal of the lymph nodes if necessary.
+The purposes of the treatment are the removal of the tumour, prevention of the metastases, and removal of the lymph nodes, if necessary.

-The following kinds of operations can be performed:
+The following types of surgeries can be performed:

-Radiation therapy usually gives good results in uterine cancer treatment.
-Distant radiation of the pelvic is indicated if:
+Radiation therapy usually gives good results in case of endometrial cancer treatment.
+Distant irradiation of the pelvic region is indicated in the following cases:

-- Tumour penetrates the myometrium (muscle layer of the uterus) by a third
+- Tumour penetrates into the myometrium (muscle layer of the uterus) by a one third

 - The tumour is localized in upper-middle uterine segment

-- Cancer has a medium or high average degree of differentiation
+- Cancer has a medium or high degree of differentiation

-- Tumour has a low degree of differentiation, which worsens the prognosis
+- The tumour has a low degree of differentiation, which worsens the prognosis

-- Cancer is localized in the lower segment of the transition to the cervical canal
+- Cancer is localized in the lower segment with a transition to the cervical canal

 - There is a deep invasion into the myometrium